-THE DRILL SERGEANT: Eagle Mountain Mining (ASX: EM2) updated market watchers on recent drilling activities undertaken at the company’s 80 per cent-owned Oracle Ridge Mine project in Arizona in the United States.
+THE DRILL SERGEANT: Eagle Mountain Mining (ASX: EM2) reported its latest results from drilling at the company’s 100 per cent-owned Oracle Ridge Mine Project in Arizona, USA.

 Eagle Mountain reported further high-grade copper assays received from along the Western Talon at Oracle Ridge.

 These results occur outside the existing JORC Resource and within a geophysical anomaly stretching over 750 metres, including:

 5.8 metres at 2.72 per cent copper, 29.59 grams per tonne silver and 0.72g/t gold, within 16.6m at 1.87 per cent copper, 18.53g/t silver and 0.51g/t gold;

 7.6m at 2.2 per cent copper, 20.7g/t silver and 0.25g/t gold; and